aws/copilot-cli/site/content/docs/manifest/environment.en.md

 List of all available properties for a `'Environment'` manifest.
 To learn more about Copilot environments, see [Environments](../concepts/environments.en.md) concept page.

-???+ note "Common sample environment manifests"
+???+ note "Sample environment manifests"

     === "Basic"